Vindicate the weak and fatherless;

 2016: Challenges, Opportunities, Hope Continues...

 August 2016, The Great Louisiana Flood destroyed our partner care facility known as Hope House.
 The residents were safely placed in other restoration homes.
-The daunting task of cleanup, assessment, fundraising, rebuilding starts.
+The daunting task of cleanup, assessment, fundraising, looking at rebuilding options begins.

 December 2016, Trafficking Hope and Church of the Highlands partner with The Wellhouse to provide 24 hour victim care and services to women who have been trafficked in the US.
 The Wellhouse will provide the Services part of our C.A.R.E.S.
 Initiative.
 This relationship with The Wellhouse comes at an critical time as the Hope House facility may not be able to reopen due to the catastrophic flood damage and the extensive cost to rebuild it.